-Apr 24, Electronics/Hardware
+Apr 24, Technology/Hardware

 What is officially off the assembly lines and available this month are its quad-core third-generation core processors destined for desktop and some other types of PCs.
 According to Intels wording, they are available now in "powerful, high-end desktop, laptop and sleek all-in-one (AIO) designs.